gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

-You can pick an archive depending on your desired version - be it 1.2.0.43 or 1.0.8.0.
-However, the modlist is mostly the same - you can see and compare it [below](#modlist)
+You can pick an archive depending on your desired version - be it 1.2.0.59 or 1.0.8.0.
+However, the modlist is mostly the same - you can see and compare it [below](#modlist).

 ### Notes
-1. 1.2.0.43 is Complete Edition, a.k.a. latest :material-steam: Steam version.
+1. 1.2.0.59 is Complete Edition, a.k.a. latest :material-steam: Steam version.
 2. 1.0.8.0 is the latest :material-disc: retail patch, with support for ZolikaPatch and multiplayer.
 However, this drag-and-drop archive does NOT include any support for multiplayer whatsoever.
 See [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead.
 3. If you're using the Rockstar Games Launcher version, stick to the 1.0.8.0 archive and read it's warning.

 ## Installation

-=== "1.2.0.43"
+=== "1.2.0.59"
 	[:material-download-circle: Download](https://drive.google.com/file/d/1eJ4cbVhJ4tnTGJByh_Lf4eS5SS2ShmHO/view){ .md-button .md-button--primary }

 	Download the archive and then simply extract the contents into your game folder.
 After installation, go through [additional optimisation](Additional-Optimisation.md).